Recommended children's booklists sorted by age or topic

 Our Review Panel says...

-This is an evocative and suspenseful story with thrills, twists and turns.
-Darkness and magic weave through the narrative and the antagonist Madame Pinchbeck is a scary character, bringing together elements of other child-snatcher figures in literature and also inspired by the real charlatan ‘spiritualist’ movement from the time.
-There’s plenty of Victorian history to explore in the background to the story (in particular child poverty and the invention of the camera), and themes of friendship, belonging and hope provide nuance to the darker elements, making this an original and enjoyable middle grade read recommended for fans of Michelle Harrison and Lemony Snickett…
+The Vanishing Trick makes for an evocative and suspenseful Victorian story with thrills, twists and turns that plays on prevalent superstitions and social issues of the time.
+There’s plenty of history to explore in the background to the story (in particular child poverty and the invention of the camera), and themes of friendship, belonging and hope provide nuance to the darker elements, making this an original and enjoyable middle grade read recommended for fans of Michelle Harrison and Lemony Snickett.

 This book is available on these booklists: